 - Fully Processed KRAS Protein Purification Workshop

 The RAS Initiative published a procedure for purifying fully processed KRAS-4b protein from insect cells.
 This workshop brought interested scientists to the FNLCR to learn the key steps of the purification procedure to apply them to their own RAS research.

 The NCI SBIR program solicits applications from small businesses to develop new tools to diagnose and treat cancer.
 A workshop gathered technical directors from small businesses to describe how their organizations are developing tools that could advance the study of RAS biology or the development of RAS-related therapeutics.

 - Synthetic Lethality Network Principal Investigators Meeting

 December 14, 2015

 The National Cancer Institute has established a network of six laboratories to screen cancers driven by RAS genes for unique vulnerabilities.
-The directors of these labs meet regularly to exchange observations and progress.
+The directors of these labs met to exchange observations and discuss progress.

 - RAS Immunotherapy Workshop

 Immunotherapies harness the body's own immune system to fight cancer, and are among the most advanced cancer therapies today.
 This workshop developed as a follow-up to the workshop held on July 23, 2014.
 The main focus was to assess past and current efforts, and to identify knowledge gaps and strategies for future development of immunotherapies towards KRAS-driven cancers.